-The other way of improving your debt to income ratio – especially if you have bad credit – is to show evidence of a higher gross monthly income.
-Whether this means working extra shifts to increase your overall monthly income, or taking on another part-time job, it could really help to improve your debt to income ratio.
+The other way of improving your debt to income ratio – especially if you have bad credit – is to show evidence of a higher gross monthly earnings.
+Whether this means working extra shifts to increase your overall monthly earnings or taking on another part-time job, it could really help to improve your financial standing.

 Can a loan help your debt to income ratio?